sigp/beacon-fuzz/eth2fuzz/README.md

 - Crash report/detection
 - *Automatic and pseudo-random selection of new beaconstate per fuzzing thread.*

-Architecture of this tool came from this [project](https://github.com/rust-fuzz/targets).

 ## Installation

 - Install Rust nightly